-This tutorial discusses the Bokeh phenomena, and several methods of
+This tutorial discusses the Bokeh phenomena, and how it can be done

 What is Bokeh?

-Bokeh refers to the phenomenon that occurs when parts of a
+Bokeh (pronounced BOH-Kay) refers to the phenomenon that occurs when

 image goes out of focus.
 The most obvious of these effects is the small